Roohparvar/CeliacProject/README.md

 ---
 ---

+## Part 3: Clonal Homeostasis Plot
+In this part, we investigated the clonal homeostasis of both αβ and γδ T cells by examining how clone sizes are distributed across various immune clusters.
+This analysis helps assess the diversity and expansion patterns of T cell clones in the dataset.

+For each T cell type (αβ and γδ), clones were grouped into five size categories:
+- Singleton (clone size = 1)
+- Size 2–10
+- Size 11–50
+- Size 51–100
+- Size 100+

+We generated two sets of bar plots for each receptor type:
+1. A **percentage-based plot** showing the proportion of each clone size group within clusters.
+2. A **raw count plot** displaying the actual number of cells in each clone size group per cluster.

+These visualizations help highlight the extent of clonal expansion and the balance of T cell diversity across immune environments.

+---
+---
+---

 ## Part 3: G_CDR3 Combination Analysis
 In this section, we explored the distribution of cells that contain the **CDR3_G** sequence and how their combinations with **CDR3_A** and **CDR3_B** are spread across different clusters.
 This analysis provides insights into the immune receptor pairing patterns and how they may influence cluster-specific behavior or identity.